sguzunov/docs/docs/developers/04_configuration/01_system/system-configuration.md

 ]
 ```

-To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load application definitions from a remote application store, set the the `"type"` property to `"rest"` and provide details about the remote application store:
+To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load application definitions from a remote application store, set the the `"type"` property of the app store configuration object to `"rest"` and provide details about the remote application store:

 ```json
 "appStores": [